Danixu/ziso_compressor/README.md

 #### Brute Force Search

-As I have explained above, there are two compression functions in LZ4.
+As I have explained above, there are two compression functions in the standard LZ4 library.
 This argument will compress every block using both and will write the smaller result to the output file.

-LZ4HC will not be tried because it also uses the best compression method, so using the brute-force option with the LZ4HC compression method included will produce the same result as to use directly the lz4hc compression option.
-That is why is better to directly use that option unless we want to keep the compatibility with the standard LZ4 libraries without HC.
+LZ4HC will not be tried because it also uses the best compression method, so using the brute-force option with the LZ4HC compression method included will produce the same result as to use directly the LZ4HC compression option.
+It is better to directly use that option unless we want to keep the compatibility with old LZ4 libraries without HC.

 #### Block Size

 Size of every compressed block.
 By default 2048, but it's recommended to change it to 2352 when a CD-ROM is being compressed.
 A bigger block size improve the compression ratio, but increases the memory required by the decompresor to get the original data.
 Also the reader must be compatible with the blocksize or will fail.

+The program is able to detect the CD-ROM images, so it will change the block size to 2352 automatically when detected.

 #### Cache Size